nik-hz/viper/README.md

 Angel Cui: lc3542\
 Nikolaus Holzer: nh2677

-# For TAs: shell script to set up virtual environment and run 5 code examples for the scanner
+# For TAs: shell script to set up virtual environment and run full code examples for the scanner
 1) Make sure you are in the viper directory.
 2) Run ```chmod +x scanner.sh``` to ensure executable access to the shell script.
 3) Run ```source ./scanner.sh```.
 This will activate a virtual environment called viper and set you up with required dependencies, and run the five code examples and return the outputs.

 # Tokenizing
-For grading please run `python scanner` which will execute the `__main__.py` file in the scanner dir.
-This will run the examples shown below and parse them.
-Note: we print out two token tuples at a time for conciness in the readme, but the code output will have one token per line.
+For grading please run `python scanner` which will execute the `__main__.py` file in the scanner dir if ```source ./scanner.sh``` fails.
+This will run 5 examples shown below and parse them.
+Note: we only include 5 simple examples below because the output is too long to be included in the README, more complicated examples will be printed by the script which shows the expected output.

 ## Lexical grammar
 We define thirteen new token classes that the viper tokenizer recognizes.